The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 3.8 out of 5

-The Magnum 3 is a well-thought-out gas barbecue with a lot of features for the price.
-It has a large cooking area, with a removable grill that can be swapped with a griddle or pizza stone for an additional cost and it also comes with a charcoal basket to fill with charcoal briquettes to get that traditional smoky charcoal flavour from the ease of a gas grill.
+I found the Magnum 3 a well-thought-out gas barbecue with a lot of features for the price.
+It has a large cooking area, with a removable grill that can be swapped with a griddle or pizza stone for an additional cost, and it also comes with a charcoal basket to fill with charcoal briquettes to get that traditional smoky charcoal flavour from the ease of a gas grill.
 There’s a detailed thermometer in the hood, with helpful markings for types of cooking, and it has a side burner for sauces or charring aubergine, tool hooks, or even a bottle opener.

 Boss Grill Georgia classic gas barbecue